MartinThoma/MartinThoma.github.io/_posts/2012-08-27-how-to-reverse-engineer-a-function.md

 title: How to reverse engineer a function
 author: Martin Thoma
 date: 2012-08-27 09:49:58.000000000 +02:00
-categories:
-- Cyberculture
+category: Cyberculture
-tags:
-- Wikipedia
-- mathematics
+tags: Wikipedia, mathematics
 featured_image: 2012/08/cubic-function-thumb.png
 ---
 I am currently improving many articles on Wikipedia as a preparation for some math exams.
 And I recently started to create images with LaTeX / TikZ.